The Best LIS and LIMS Vendors (2021) and the Advantages They Offer to their Laboratory Clients

 - Obtaining easily accessible business analytics (dashboards, stats, dynamic reports) from every department in real-time

-The Disadvantages of LIMS Systems and LIS Systems
+The Advantages and Disadvantages of LIMS Systems and LIS Systems

 So what are the disadvantages, or things to be wary of, when lab operators are exploring new LIMS or LIS options for their respective laboratories?